cincospenguinos/topaz_turtle/README.md

 ## What do we have to do next?

-- [x] Extract the opinion in the sentence
+- [ ] Train the sentence classifier
-- [ ] Allow evaluation of a specific metric for test command
+- [ ] Train the opinion classifier
-- [ ] Extract the agent in the sentence
+- [ ] Train the agent classifier
-- [ ] Extract the target in the sentence
+- [ ] Train the target classifier
-- [ ] Figure out the polarity of the opinion
+- [ ] Train the polarity classifier
-- [ ] Add another classifier--perhaps a set of decision stumps?
-- [ ] Add a bunch of features
+- [ ] Multithread the training process

-### Things Andre needs to do

-- [x] Change objectivity value representation for LibLinear
-- [x] Polarity of sentence
-- [x] Debug it on the CADE machines
-- [ ] Add a bunch of features
+- [ ] Setup the testing process
-- [ ] Extract everything and print it out
+- [ ] Put the evaluation method back

 ## Progress